Week 1: Disaster Recovery Grants, Private Insurance, Federal Loans.

-By Murray Wennerlund published 9-28-2023 updated 1-24-2024
+By Murray Wennerlund

 The Federal Emergency Management Agency (FEMA) takes on the primary responsibility of coordinating disaster response and recovery efforts.
 For individuals and households, FEMA is the primary hub for gathering important documents, collecting information, and assessing the extent of damage.
 Registering with FEMA is a prerequisite if you plan to apply for and receive FEMA Individual and Household Program (IHP) Grants and HUD CDBG-DR Grants.
 This step is important because grants, unlike loans, do not need to be repaid as long as the funds are used for approved activities outlined in your grant award documentation.

-3. Seek local assistance.
-Local government agencies, faith-based organizations, and nonprofits often play a significant role in disaster recovery efforts.
+3. Seek Local Assistance: Local government agencies, faith-based organizations, and nonprofits often play a significant role in disaster recovery efforts.
 Reach out to your local emergency management office or community organizations for guidance and support.

 1. Ensure Safety: The safety of you and your family should be the top priority.
 If the damage is severe and your home is not safe to inhabit or you are unsure, evacuate immediately and seek temporary shelter with friends, family, or at a designated emergency shelter.

-4. Register for Federal Assistance: Once the disaster is declared by the president, register for disaster assistance with FEMA (Federal Emergency Management Agency).
-You can apply online through disasterassistance.gov or call the FEMA helpline at 1-800-621-3362.
+4. Register for Federal Assistance:Once the disaster is declared by the president, register for disaster assistance with FEMA.
+You can apply online through DisasterAssistance.gov or call the FEMA helpline at 1-800-621-3362.
 Have your Social Security number, insurance information, and a description of your damages ready when registering.
-Search for your Declared Disaster.

 6. Follow Official Instructions: Stay informed about updates and guidance from local authorities, FEMA, and other relevant agencies.
 They will provide information on available resources, recovery centers, and assistance programs.

 7. Mitigate Further Damage: Take necessary steps to prevent further damage to your property, if possible and safe to do so.
-This may include covering broken windows, tarp damaged roofs, or turning off utilities if necessary.
+This may include covering broken windows, tarping damaged roofs, or turning off utilities if necessary.

 9. Seek Local Assistance: Reach out to your local emergency management office, nonprofit organizations, or community groups that may offer additional support and resources during the recovery process.